 Adult & Senior Eye Exams

 Eye exams are essential for preventive health care, no matter your age.
 As we grow older, our eyes undergo changes that put us at risk for developing age-related eye conditions.
-For this reason, the Canadian Association of Optometrists recommends that adults between 20 and 64 have an eye exam every 2 years, and adults over 65 have annual eye exams.
+For this reason, the Canadian Association of Optometrists recommends that adults between 20 and 64 have an eye exam every 2 years, and adults over 65 have an eye exam every 12-18 months.

 Children’s Eye Exams

 Routine eye exams monitor your child’s ocular health, check their visual milestones, and ensure their eyes are developing as expected.
 Because these eye exams are so essential, OHIP covers an annual eye exam for all children between 0 and 19.

 Diabetic Eye Exams